 - (i).
 B.Sc.
+(Special) Degree

-(Special) Degree - (ii).
+- (ii).
 B.Sc.
 (Subject Specific) Degree

+- (iii).
+B.Sc.
+(Applied Science) Degree

-The Selection to Special Degree courses (programme (i)) is done at the end of the second year of study.
+The Selection to Special Degree courses (programme (i)) is made at the end of the second year of study.
+The Selection to Applied Science Degree courses (programme (iii)) is made at the end of the third year of study.
 Programme (ii) covers one or more subjects including components offered by different departments in the Faculty of Science as well as departments in other Faculties.